Fazt/SimpleAPP/README.md

 ##  Create an emulator.

-If you don't have Android Device to test the app, you need to install an emulator using de AVD Manager in Android Studio with API 22 as a minimum.
+If you don't have an Android Device to test the app, you need to install an emulator using de AVD Manager in Android Studio with API 22 as a minimum.